espressif/idf-eclipse-plugin/README.md

 <a name="InstallTools"></a>
 # Installing ESP-IDF

-Please follow the instructions below for installing ESP-IDF in the Espressif IDE.
+Please follow the instructions below for installing ESP-IDF in the Espressif-IDE.

 1. Go to `Espressif` > `ESP-IDF Manager`.
 The following editor will open
 ![](docs/images/ToolsManager/ESP-IDF_Manager_Editor_Screen.png)